ncpr1996/blogs_backup/clwg4xuo2001f09l2cajbddwt.md

 ### Compute Optimized

-* Compute-optimized instances are perfect for applications that rely heavily on processing power, benefiting from high-performance processors.
+* High-performance CPUs are advantageous for applications that strongly depend on processing power, and compute-optimized instances are suitable for them.

-* Compute-optimized instances comes with only one series i.e, **C series**
+* Compute-optimized instances are only available in the C series.

     1. **C Series :** C4, C5, C5a, C5n, C6a, C6i, C6in, C6g, C6gn, C7a, C7g, C7gn, C7i, C7i-flex